lxylxy123456/uberxmhf/bug_090/README.md

 a QEMU workaround.
 After removing it, looks like some progress is made (VGA screen size can be changed to 1024x768).

+### Event Logger

+To debug performance better, we need to be able to aggregate events happened in XMHF and output them using less serial bandwidth.
+We need write a small framework.
+First develop it in Linux under folder `bug_090/event_logger`.

 TODO: try not using VMCS shadowing
 TODO: how slow is KVM KVM KVM?
 TODO: why UP is slow (print VMEXIT and VMENTRY)